Our GI-targeted ROCK inhibitor is a potential first-in-class clinical candidate designed to treat Crohn’s Disease-associated fibrosis

 ROCK1 and ROCK2 are intracellular kinases with multiple functions, shown to be implicated at various points in pathways leading to fibrosis.
 However, systemic ROCK1/2 inhibitors (or pan-ROCK inhibitors) are known to induce hypotension and are therefore unlikely to be tolerated by patients.
-Our GI-targeted ROCK inhibitor is designed to only work at the site of action in the gastrointestinal tract and to degrade quickly, once absorbed into the bloodstream, through enzyme-mediated metabolism.
+Our GI-targeted ROCK inhibitor is designed to only work at the site of action in the GI tract and to degrade quickly, once absorbed into the bloodstream, through enzyme-mediated metabolism.

 Our GI-targeted ROCK inhibitor shows both prophylactic and therapeutic effects on fibrosis in multiple animal models.
 Our inhibitor is designed to reduce fibrosis, prevent disease progression and surgical intervention thereby improving patients’ lives.